asyncapi/website/pages/blog/the-reference-rabbit-hole.md

 protocol: ws
 ```

-Validating the AsyncAPI document using a tool such as [ajv](https://ajv.js.org/) against [JSON Schema representation for 2.2.0](https://github.com/asyncapi/spec-json-schemas/blob/master/schemas/2.2.0.json), it would reject it.
+Validating the AsyncAPI document using a tool such as [ajv](https://ajv.js.org/) against the [JSON Schema representation for 2.2.0](https://github.com/asyncapi/spec-json-schemas/blob/master/schemas/2.2.0.json), it would reject it.

 However, because the parser dereferences first, the document that is being validated is this: